uchicago-cs/cmsc22000/website/content/labs/lab3.md

   - In a variable, you can do substitution like so: `FOO = $(BAR:.txt=.pdf)`.
 This means: “take the `BAR` variable, substitute the `.txt` extension for `.pdf` in all files in `BAR`, and then save the result in `FOO`.”
  - Inside a rule, you can use the `patsubst` function like so: `gcc $(patsubst %.o,%.d,$@)`.
 This means: “take the name of the current rule, substitute the extension `.o` for `.d`, and pass that file to gcc".

+{{% note %}}
+{{% md %}}
+`.d` files (aka, "dependency files"), which you will encounter in libgeometry and in other projects, are special files that list out all the header files that the project depends on.
+This is because by default, `make` does not track changes to .h files, while it does track changes to .c files.
+So, we use a special flag in gcc (the `-MM` flag which you can read more about in `man gcc`) which compiles a list of header files that the code depends on. `make` can then use that `.d` file to figure out when a header file has been modified and recompile the code accordingly.

+Please note that you do not need to worry about `.d` files in this lab.
+{{% /md %}}
+{{% /note %}}

 Finally, rules can have variable names: if you want to parameterize a rule so that it works for any files in a list of files, you could name a rule `$(SRCS)`.
 Consider the following rule:

 ```
 $(OBJS): %.o:%.c
   $(CC) $(CFLAGS) -c -o $@ $(patsubst %.o, %.c, $@)
 ```

 There's a lot going on here, so let's unpack it all.
 Naming the rule `$(OBJS)` means that any filename in `$(OBJS)` will match this rule.
 That is, if `$(OBJS)` is `OBJS = src/obi_wan.o src/grievous.o`, and we call `make src/grievous.o`, it will run this command.
 Next, since the rule name is a parameter, it's not really clear what `$@` represents.
 In the case of a parameterized rule, `$@` is the value of the parameter that triggered the rule.
 So if we call `make src/grievous.o`, then `$@` will be `src/grievous.o`.
 Similarly, if we call `make src/obi_wan.o`, then `$@` will be `src/obi_wan.o`.
 Finally, the `%.o:%.c` part marks all `.c` files corresponding to the `.o` files in `OBJS` as prerequisites.
 Marking a `.c` file as a prerequisite means that when you run any rule that depends on that file, `make` will first check if that file has been changed since the last time was run, and if it was changed, will run any other prerequisites first (to ensure your whole project is up-to-date).

 Given this information, take your `Makefile` from task 3, copy it to the task 4 directory, and modularize it: you should have no hardcoded rules or values, except for flags/filenames/etc that only apply to one specific rule.
 Note that there are possibly many correct ways to do this.
 You should make a commit at this point.